 For all but the most minor consultations, parents/guardians should be contacted as soon as possible after the event if their child has received the attention of a First Aider.
+If the consultation is with an EYFS pupil all incidents must be reported to parents/guardians, who will be informed on the same day or as soon as is reasonably practical.
+In the case of a head injury, the Head Injury Letter

-In the case of a head injury, the Head Injury Letter (Appendix 8c) must be completed and emailed or given to the parent or guardian.
+(Appendix 8c) must be completed and emailed or given to the parent or guardian.
 The school keeps a record confirming that parents have been informed.